-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- Vehicle Advanced Safety Systems LLC, Cupertino, California, has submitted a public comment letter to the U.S. Department of Transportation, highlighting critical insights to inform the agency's strategic planning for transportation research and development from 2026 to 2030.
 The company specializes in creating advanced systems that alert drivers about accident-prone sections of roads, aiming to reduce traffic fatalities and injuries across the nation.

-In its letter, Vehicl more ST
+In its letter, Vehicle Advanced Safety Systems emphasized the importanc more ST

 Wash.
 State Health Dept. Calls for Extension of Vital PRAMS Data Collection (10)